 It is vital that school and home, work as a partnership.
 As already mentioned, if inappropriate behaviour persists, parents will be invited to the school to investigate the root cause of behaviour and strategies to address these needs.
-Staff will also contact parents via telephone, face to face or via praise notes home to celebrate good behaviour from individuals.

 Confiscation of inappropriate items